dclark3774/AWS_AZURE_CLIENT/README.md

 After script completion:
 ==============================================================================
-Download the PLCnext Engineer library from the PLCnext_AWS_AZURE repository, and import into a PLCnext Engineer project.
+Download the PLCnext Engineer library from my PLCnext_AWS_AZURE repository, and import into a PLCnext Engineer project.

 Read the help file attached to the library for additional guidance.